ScottKwang/CodeWithFriends-Spring2020/projects/impure/README.md

 Also I don't really like the JVM.
 Yeah, it's easier, but you can tell the JVM was designed for Java.
 It was not designed for custom languages and definitely not one with Python-style syntax.

 I would use LLVM because that's what the big kids use.
 Big kids as in Apple, Oracle, Mozilla, and Microsoft.
 I originally tried using LLVM but it wasn't easy to set up and eventually I just decided the JVM was easier.

-## What Did You Learn?

-I learned how the JVM works.
-And I learned how to use a hex editor.
-And make a git submodule.
-Honestly not that much.